 There are several types of measurement and evaluation of the emotions in animals, however, they are complex to such extent that we will not be describing them, but only enlist them and provide the most important questions we want to answer.
 There are two approaches:

 - Functional (What role do animals’ emotions play?)

 - Mechanistic (What mechanisms are behind animal emotions?
 How are animals similar to humans in this respect?)

-In the experiments which aim to detect behavioral changes are used cognitive tests.
+In the experiments which aim to detect behavioral changes are used in cognitive tests.
 Frequently visible changes are seen as a result of long-term captivity (in cages) that limit the natural reflexes of animals.
 Laboratory mice that have to live in small boxes, after some time experience a feeling of depression and anxiety.
 For this reason, some cages had to be equipped with reels and nests to meet the needs of the rodents.

 Many researchers dealing with the study of the emotionality of animals are almost allergic to the word “anthropomorphism”.
 A large group of scientists takes up arms against ascribing human qualities to animals.
 They consider it an abuse and lack of professionalism.
 However, a professor of ecology and evolutionary biology, Marc Bekoff notes that we have no other means of naming certain animal behavior.

 We are in a sense condemned to anthropomorphize because our minds and language are limited to what is human.
 We do not know if animals are experiencing emotions the same way as humans, we do not even know whether they are experiencing the same emotions as we do.
 Based on the observations, it has been found that animals may display anger, joy, sadness, etc. However, in order to find out what a magpie or cheetah actually feel, we would have to be magpie or cheetah.